Patricia Bullrich: Minister of Security (2015–2019)

 The Argentine National Gendarmerie forced a group of Mapuche demonstrators to cease a roadblock next to the Chubut River, and the demonstrator Santiago Maldonado went missing after that.
 The case became a national scandal, with the Gendarmerie (by extension their political authorities, Bullrich and Macri) being accused of an enforced disappearance.
 Bullrich gave her full support to the Gendarmerie.
 Maldonado was found dead some months later, drowned in the Chubut river.
 Bullrich said "The whole world saw what happened with Maldonado.
 He stayed in the same place where he drowned, without being seen or touched by anyone.
 Neither the Gendarmerie nor our government would have made a person disappear".

 A tourist was stabbed ten times by thieves, who then ran away.
 The policeman Luis Chocobar shot one of the thieves, claiming that the thief made a movement suggesting he was about to fire a gun.
 However, a video released by Telefe Noticias showed that the criminal had his back to him.
 Bullrich, however, pointed out that the video was edited and did not show the exact moment of the gunshot.
 Bullrich and Macri supported the actions of Chocobar, on the grounds that it would be a right of self-defense, while human rights organizations considered it a case of police brutality.
 Chocobar was sentenced for homicide four years later.

+In November 2018, Bullrich said that "those who wanted to be armed should be allowed to do so", prompting strong criticism and opposition.
+Adrián Marcenac, father of Alfredo Marcenac, a student from Necochea who was murdered by serial shooter Martín Ríos in July 2006 in Belgrano, Buenos Aires, labelled Bullrich's comments as "enormously grave" for Argentine society.